bkimminich/AgileSoftwareDevelopmentInPractice/README.md

 ## Installation

 Simply checkout the whole project and import into Eclipse.
-Done.
+Done! ;)